Our knowledge of orthopaedics. Your best health.

 Staying Healthy

-Bowed Legs (Blount's Disease)
+Bowed Legs (Genu Varum, Blount's Disease)

-Bowed legs in a toddler is very common.
-When a child with bowed legs stands with his or her feet together, there is a distinct space between the lower legs and knees.
+When a child with bowed legs stands with their feet together, there is a distinct space between the lower legs and knees.
 This may be a result of either one, or both, of the legs curving outward.
 Walking often exaggerates this bowed appearance.

 Cause